ghi-electronics/duelang-website/software/coding-options/excel.md

 ![Excel](../images/excel-logo.png)

-DUELink allows supports many systems, and Microsoft Excel is one the supported options!
+DUELink allows support on many systems, and Microsoft Excel is one the supported options!
 Yes, you can access devices right from spreadsheets!
 Combine that with VB macros and you have unlimited options.

 This is an experimenter support and only shows a very basic use for advanced users that understand DUELink Scripts.